-You can fish all year round in the Top End and there are 4 distinct seasons offering distinctly different experiences.
+You can fish all year round in the Top End and there are 4 vastly seasons offering distinctly different experiences.

 This is definitely the peak season and the most exciting time of the year if you are serious about your Barramundi fishing.